zumbeto/reddit-app/README.md

 ## Future Work

+1. **Local Storage**:
-- **Local Storage**: Save users' likes and dislikes in the browser's local storage.
+- Save users' likes and dislikes in the browser's local storage.
-- **Loading Animations**: Add loading animations for posts and comments.
+2. **Load More Posts Functionality**:
+- Implement a “Load More Posts” button to allow users to load additional posts beyond the initially fetched ones.
+This will enhance user experience by providing seamless access to more content without excessive initial loading times.
+3. **Load More Comments Button**:
+- Introduce a “Load More Comments” button to enable users to load additional comments beyond the initial batch.
+This feature aims to improve the usability of the application.
+4. **Video Sound Integration**:
+- Add functionality to enable sound on videos.
+This enhancement will provide a richer media experience.

+These future enhancements are aimed at improving the overall functionality and user experience of the application.

 ## Contact